DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/net/peers.md

       "head_num": 126,
       "head_id": "0000007eccafd4f32a437b5fd8b111b326e2da8d0bcb832036984841b81ab64e",
       "os": "osx",
-      "agent": "EOS Test Agent",
+      "agent": "DCD Test Agent",
       "generation": 4
     }
   }
 ]
 ```

 **Note:** The `last_handshake` field contains the chain state of each connected peer as of the last handshake message with the node.
-For more information read the [Handshake Message](https://developers.eos.io/welcome/latest/protocol/network_peer_protocol#421-handshake-message) in the *Network Peer Protocol* document.
+For more information read the [Handshake Message](https://developers.dcd.io/welcome/latest/protocol/network_peer_protocol#421-handshake-message) in the *Network Peer Protocol* document.